Workday/vizzy/README.md

 Vizzy projects allow you to run visual automation on multiple branches (ex.
 Master, Develop), each branch represented by a project.
 Each project has its own set of base images.
 There is typically a one to one mapping of a build plan to a Vizzy project.
 NOTE: Pull Requests opened against the master branch should be uploaded to the master Vizzy project so the correct set of base images are used to calculated the diffs.

 To create a test project for development, I recommend seeding the database.
 Vizzy uses [FactoryBot](https://github.com/thoughtbot/factory_bot) to add test data.
-Add your github information (required) as well as plugin settings (optional) to the project factory [project.rb](test/factories/projects.rb).
+Add your Github information (required) as well as plugin settings (optional) to the project factory [project.rb](test/factories/projects.rb).

 Then run `rake db:reset` which will clear the database, run the migrations, and populate the database with the test data in [seeds.rb](db/seeds.rb)(sample user and project).
 You could also achieve this by running `rake db:seed` if you don't want to clear the database.